We’re never gonna mend barbarian/iguanoman relations with that attitude, Rastan.

 Rastan is an arcade adaptation of Taito’s Rastan Saga, a Conan-esque hack-and-slash that’s superior to any real Conan game.
 You control Rastan through seven fantastical worlds, each with three separate parts.
 Stage 1 is almost always an outdoor level in the woods or atop mountains and usually has several paths towards the end.
 Beware, however, when the stage starts to turn dark.
 If the screen goes pitch black, endless swarms of bats and bees will hound you until you complete the area.
 Stage 2 heads indoors to a castle or a cave – more linear, claustrophobic layouts – while Stage 3 is always the boss battle.
 At first, you’re armed only with a sword and a loincloth (your loincloth, unfortunately, doesn’t repel enemies), but stronger weapons like flaming swords, maces, and battleaxes can be collected and used throughout the level for maximum deathblows.

 Swing low, sweet Rastan.

 While the game initially looks like any other hack-and-slash, Rastan has some unique features that distinguish it from other Master System action titles.
 In addition to the aforementioned weapons, you can also find armor and shields that, once received, will automatically be equipped for a limited time.
 Rastan can also jump off walls, a feature not found in the arcade version.
-Many of the levels have been redesigned to make use of this jump, which, while cool, doesn’t negate the difficulty Rastan has with jumping (more on this in the next paragraph).
+Many of the levels have been redesigned to make use of this jump, which, while cool, doesn’t negate the difficulty Rastan has with jumping.
 Another weird, but welcome idea: Rastan doesn’t get killed immediately upon landing in lava or water.
 If you land in either substance, you’ll take hits, but, in most instances, you’ll be allowed to jump through it to safety.